ARAFAH-LAWAL102/Data-Analytics/README.md

 ### Regional Sales Patterns
 - New York City led all cities in sales, followed by Seattle and San Francisco.

-- Geographic differences were significant in driving revenue, showing potential for expansion in underserved regions.

 # Recommendations